fgatto13/Python_fromScratch/README.md

-# Python_fromScratc, my Learning Journey 🐍
+# Python_fromScratch, my Learning Journey 🐍

 Welcome!
 This repository documents my hands-on journey into Python, approached from the perspective of a computer scientist looking to **adapt to Python’s ecosystem** for real-world applications.